rust-lang/rust/doc/tutorial-ffi.md

 interfaces that aren't thread-safe, and almost any function that takes a pointer argument isn't valid for all possible inputs since the pointer could be dangling, and raw pointers fall outside of Rust's safe memory model.

+Finally, the `#[fixed_stack_segment]` annotation that appears on `main()` instructs the Rust compiler that when `main()` executes, it should request a "very large" stack segment.
+More details on stack management can be found in the following sections.

 When declaring the argument types to a foreign function, the Rust compiler will not check if the declaration is correct, so specifying it correctly is part of keeping the binding correct at